Bergen Line: Hønefoss – Geilo

 Hønefoss in Storelva (Ringerike) valley is left by the line northwest into the Sogna valley, where the route uses its northern valley flanks to Sokna.
 To get to the Krøderen (lake) valley, Bergen Line follows Rudselva, passes by Langevannet and Breidvannet lakes and also through the 2.3 kilometer Haversting tunnel, which runs parallel to the Norwegian National Road 7, (Riksvei 7), Ørgenvik tunnel.
 Hallingdal valley is used as a natural corridor further north-west, mostly on the left river bank, serving the larger settlements of Flå and Nesbyen.
 At Svenkerud to the north of Nesbyen the valley flank is changed.
-Soutwestbound to Gol, the ascent becomes gradually steeper in the following section to Geilo.
+Southwestbound to Gol, the ascent becomes gradually steeper in the following section to Geilo.

 Geilo-Voss (Hardangervidda)

 The Hardangervidda is actually crossed behind Geilo.
 Located in the valley of one of the two upper tributaries of Hallingdalselva, the Usteåne, the railway line runs alongside a number of smaller lakes to the culmination point near Finse.
 Before Finse, the 2.7 kilometer long Gråskallen tunnel at Haugastøl station is the first important improvement of the section.
 Immediately after the highest station Finse, the more than 10 kilometer long Finsetunnel was built, which replaced the original open route at over 1200 meters above sea level.
 At Høgheller junction, the new line merges back into the original road, which runs along the northern flank of the Moldåtal with numerous enclosures.
 After bridging the river and thus changing the traveled on side of the valley, the route passes by Seltuftvatnet and Reinungavatnet lakes.
 Behind that, Myrdal and Flåmsbana is reached.

 With the following Gravhals tunnel, more than five kilometers long, the mountain massif to the catchment area of the Vosso is pierced: Now the railway line, built partly high on the northern flanks of the valleys, uses the merging upper valleys of the Uppsetf, the Kleielva and the Raundalselva westwards until lake Vangsvatnet in Voss is reached.